 - Any activity sponsored, conducted, or authorized by the university or by registered student organizations;

 - Any activity that causes substantial destruction of property belonging to the university or members of the university community, or causes or threatens serious harm to the safety or security of members of the university community; or

 - Any activity which could constitute a criminal offense as defined by local, state or federal law, regardless of the existence or outcome of any criminal proceeding.

 (B) The code may be applied to behavior conducted online, via e-mail, text, or other electronic medium.
-Students should also be aware that online postings such as web postings and social networking sites are in the public sphere and are not private.
+Students should also be aware that online postings such as web postings and posts on social networking sites and applications are in the public sphere and are not private.
 These postings can subject a student to allegations of conduct violations if evidence of policy violations is posted online.
-The university does not routinely search for violations of this code, but may take action if and when such information comes to the attention of university officials.
+The university does not routinely search for code of student conduct violations, but may take action if and when such information comes to the attention of university officials.

-Students or a registered student organization may also be held accountable for their guest's or member's behavior when the student or members of the registered student organization has knowledge of, facilitates or contributes to the guest's or member's misconduct.
+Students and/or registered student organizations may also be held accountable for the behavior of their guests or members when the student or members of the registered student organization has knowledge of, facilitates or contributes to the guest's or member's misconduct.